 Natural Arch Trail

-We did not do this trail when we visited valley of fire state park with kids.
-It’s 2.5 miles in and then the same back and most of the trail is on gravel or even sand.
+This is one of the tougher trails in Valley of Fire State Park if you’re hiking with kids.
+It’s 2.5 miles in and then the same back, and most of the trail is on gravel or even sand.
 This is a tough hike to do if you have children with you because it is exceptionally hot and the trail will wear you out.

-this is a fantastic way to end your time in valley of fire state park with kids.
-From the trail head parking area it’s a simple quarter mile to elephant rock and quarter mile back.
+This is a fantastic way to end your time in Valley of Fire State Park with kids.
+From the trailhead parking area it’s a simple quarter mile to Elephant Rock and then a quarter mile back.
 There are a couple ways that you can get to the Rock, but the main key is to look for markers along whichever trail you choose.

 Want to pin this for your own travel planning for Las Vegas and picking some fun day trips?
 Or even adding this to a road trip between Las Vegas and Bryce Canyon National Park?
 Go for it!!!